 Five Reasons to Plan a Fall Escape to North Carolina Mountain Resorts

 - Peak Foliage – Romantic Asheville.com offers a handy list of the best places to see peak foliage in the North Carolina Mountains.
 Spanning a period of five weeks, peak foliage begins in the upper mountain regions and makes its way down.
-In the Haywood County, Maggie Valley and Waynesville area, located on the fringe of the Great Smoky Mountains National Park, around the second week of October is when foliage usually ‘peaks’ or reaches the greatest color saturation.
+In the Haywood County, Maggie Valley and Waynesville area, located right in the center of the Great Smoky Mountains National Park, around the second week of October is when foliage usually ‘peaks’ or reaches the greatest color saturation.
 However, you will still see beautiful color throughout the fall season in all of these mountain areas, as well as along the Blue Ridge Parkway.
 Sometimes nature intervenes to change the peak foliage schedule, as with an early frost or unusually warm weather, but you can normally rely on it.
 Haywood County boasts 18 mountain peaks above 6,000 feet, providing the most extraordinary views of the fall foliage and mountain scenery.

 - Fun, Exciting Things to Do – Fall is the time of year when pumpkins, apples, ciders, fairs, fall festivals, jellies, jams and fruit preserves play a prominent role in the lives of the locals as well as tourists.
 There is a crisp clean smell in the cool mountain air.
 If you’re in the mood for getting back to the land, take a tour of an apple orchard.
 Sky Top Orchard in Flat Rock, NC, offers tours, with 22 apple tree varieties, pear and peach trees, a plethora of handmade food and cider products – and their famous cider doughnuts.
 Waynesville, the county seat of Haywood County, offers its famous Apple Harvest Festival on October 20, 2018, ranked among the top fall festivals in the state.
 From apple cider to apple dumplings, hand-cranked ice cream, live music and local crafts, the Apple Harvest Festival is ‘not to be missed’ and also coincides with peak fall foliage in the area, so you get a double treat.
 Barber Orchard Fruit Stand in Waynesville offers apple treats, apples, local produce and cider from August 1st through December 24th.
 It’s located on Old Balsam Road in Waynesville.